-Table 2 reports the existing TA problems and issues and the number of individual occurrences.
-The table reports the data collected in the first [47] and in the second [48] (in green) iteration, as well as the updated version related to the third iteration (in light blue).
+Table 4 reports the existing TA problems and issues and the number of individual occurrences.
+The table reports the data collected in the first [55] and in the second [56] (in green) iteration, as well as the updated version related to the third iteration (in light blue).

-Overall, in the three iterations, we identified 917 individual occurrences into the seven main categories: (1) test planning, 5.6% of occurrences; (2) test design, 5.9% of occurrences; (3) test authoring, 24.1% of occurrences; (4) test type, 0.3% of occurrences; (5) test execution, 12.8% of occurrences; (6) test closure, 10.4% of occurrences; and (7) test maintenance, 20% of occurrences.
+Overall, in the three iterations, we identified 917 individual occurrences (545 after the second iteration, and 423 after the first one) into the seven main categories: (1) test planning, 5.6% of occurrences; (2) test design, 5.9% of occurrences; (3) test authoring, 24.1% of occurrences; (4) test type, 0.3% of occurrences; (5) test execution, 12.8% of occurrences; (6) test closure, 10.4% of occurrences; and (7) test maintenance, 20% of occurrences.
 Other two categories such as Unspecified and Generic collected respectively 14.5% and 5.9% of occurrences.

-The most represented subcategory is Manual code development (11.6%), which was not surprising since it is well known [23, 26] that the development of test cases and scripts is a complex task that requires non-trivial domain knowledge and appropriate testing and programming skills.
+The most represented subcategory is Manual code development (11.6%), which was not surprising since it is well known [31, 34] that the development of test cases and scripts is a complex task that requires non-trivial domain knowledge and appropriate testing and programming skills.

 The second most mentioned subcategory is related to Maintenance overhead (10.9%).
 Nowadays, software applications evolve continuously, in particular, in fields such as web and mobile.
 This continuous evolution of software applications requires continuous maintenance and evolution also of corresponding test suites, thus being aligned with the applications.
-Existing research [23, 26] shows that test maintenance is a highly expensive and time-consuming task,
+Existing research [31, 34] shows that test maintenance is a highly expensive and time-consuming task,

-Table 3 Taxonomy of test automation solutions identified in the first [47], second [48] (in green), and third iteration (in light blue).
+Taxonomy of test automation solutions identified in the first [55], second [56] (in green), and third iteration (in light blue).